Frank-Devon/3d-Software-Renderer/README.md

 - toggle wireframes 8, toggle faces 9, toggle back face culling 0

 **More details**
+- Indexed rendering (each vertex transformed only once through the pipeline)
 - Texturing and depth buffer used.
 - Per-pixel diffuse lighting.
 - Clipping is done in clip space.